SandroMiccoli/Mimica/MimicaCreator/README.md

 An interactive installation that users record themselves trying to act a word using their bodies.
 Users can also see, on another screen, content related to each word.

+## MimicaCreator

+This sketch is responsible for the creation of videos and where the content is stored.

 ### File structure

 The following file structure indicates where the content should be placed.
 The words in the *activeWords* folder will be available for the users to select.
 The folder *words* is used only for organizing other content.